Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ```py
 customer = order["customer_id"]
 ```
-raises `KeyError: 'customer_id'` and am you are left backtracking through the code to find where you forgot to add `'customer_id'` originally.
+raises `KeyError: 'customer_id'` and and you are left backtracking through the code to find where you forgot to add `'customer_id'` originally.

 `dataclass`es also work well with type checkers like [mypy](https://mypy.readthedocs.io/en/stable/).
-Since they encourage annotating each field with types, code using `dataclass`es can be type checked with very little extra effort on the part of the user, which makes using [^2].
+Since they encourage annotating each field with types, code using `dataclass`es can be type checked with very little extra effort on the part of the user.

 # Heuristics

-Both of these benefits only apply when you know ahead of time the members of our data containers.
-Here are some heuristics you can use to decide whether to represent data as a `dict` or a `dataclass`:
+Dataclasses are useful when the names of the fields/items in your data container are known ahead of time.
+Here are some heuristics to help you decide if you should use a `dict` or a `dataclass`:

-- are member names hardcoded somewhere -> `dataclass`
-	- this means you're expecting an exact name to be present
-- Do fields have different types? -> `dataclass`
-- Do you loop over the fields without ever calling a field by name -> `dict`
+1. Are field/item names hardcoded (e.g. you have code that look like `order["item_id"]`)?
+Use a `dataclass`, which enforces the presence of these names
+2. Do you need to loop over field/items names?
+Use a `dict`, which makes this iteration very easy (whereas the way of doing this with a `dataclass` is slightly obscure)

 # Example

 Let's see how these heuristics apply in a longer code listing.
-Consider the following code that uploads a directory of files to cloud storage (here S3), assigning each file in cloud storage a key derived from recording metadata stored in the first line of each recording file under the following format:
+Suppose we need to upload a directory of files to cloud storage (here s3) under a key derived from metadata stored in the first line of each file under the following format:

 ```text
 # id=53,started_at=2021-01-02T11:30:00Z,session_name=daring foolion